Red Water

 Red Water is a 2003 American made-for-television horror film starring Lou Diamond Phillips, Kristy Swanson, Gideon Emery and Coolio.
 When former oil rig worker turned fishing captain John Sanders (Lou Diamond Phillips) agrees to help when his ex-wife's company in extracting oil upriver and a group of thugs working for a Jamaican gangster search for $3 million buried underwater in the sam bayou, a large man-eating bull shark finds its way in the river and wreaks havoc.
-The film originally premiered on TBS Superstation on August 17, 2003.
+The film was produced by New Line Television and Sony Pictures Television and originally premiered on TBS Superstation on August 17, 2003.

 Production and release

-The film originally aired on the Turner Broadcasting System (TBS) in August 2003, and became one of the highest-rated movies in the station's history.
+The film originally aired on TBS Superstation on August 17, 2003, and became one of the highest-rated films in the network's history.
 Directed by Charles Robert Carner and produced by Michael G. Larkin and Mitch Engel, the film tells the story of a bull shark which wreaks havoc as it makes its way up a river in Louisiana.